 Figure 5.
-FTIR spectrum of monomer 1 using ATR technique showing the characteristic Mo=O stretch at 940 and an imido stretch Mo=N at 947 cm-1.
+FTIR spectrum of monomer 1 using the ATR technique showing the characteristic Mo = O stretch at 940 and an imido stretch $Mo \equiv N$ at 947 cm-1.

-When comparing monomer 1 with its corresponding PPy-1 co-polymer (Figure 5, black trace), the latter showed a shift in the position and a combination of these functional groups (Mo=O and Mo=N) between 950-916 cm-1.
-Figure 6 presents the reflectance FT-IR spectra of PPy-1 (black trace) and PPy only (red trace), showing a clear difference to PPy with the presence of BF4- peak at 1070 cm-1 in both films, which is consistent with the literature.50 However, the strength of the BF4- peak relative to the other vibrations is far weaker in PPy-1, showing that presence of the negatively charged POM reduces or eliminates the need to include anions to balance any positive charge on the PPy backbone.
-Indeed, at higher frequencies (Figure S3) the C-H stretching band for PPy-1 is far stronger than for PPy, consistent with substantial inclusion of NBu4+ cations in the film to compensate for the presence of the self-doping POM monomers.
-Inclusion of NBu4+ implies that the PPy-1 polymer carries a negative charge, and combined with the different potentials needed for electropolymerisation (vide supra) and the different behaviour to POM non-covalent inclusion films upon redox cycling (vide infra), shows that the POM monomers must be covalently connected as part of the backbone.
+When comparing monomer 1 with its corresponding PPy-1 copolymer (Figure 5, black trace), the latter showed a shift in the position and a combination of these functional groups (Mo=O and Mo=N) between 950 and 916 cm-1.
+Figure 6 presents the reflectance FTIR spectra of PPy-1 (black trace) and PPy only (red trace), showing a clear difference from PPy in the presence of the BF4- peak at 1070 cm-1 in both films, which is consistent with the literature.
+However, the strength of the BF4- peak relative to the other vibrations is far weaker in PPy-1, showing that the presence of the negatively charged POM reduces or eliminates the need to include anions to balance any positive charge on the PPy backbone.
+Indeed, at higher frequencies (Figure S3), the C-H stretching band for PPy-1 is far stronger than for PPy, consistent with substantial inclusion of $\mathrm{NBu_4}^+$ cations in the film to compensate for the presence of the self-doping POM monomers.
+Inclusion of $\mathrm{NBu_4}^+$ implies that the PPy-1 polymer carries a negative charge and, combined with the different potentials needed for electropolymerization (vide supra) and the different behavior to POM noncovalent inclusion films upon redox cycling (vide infra), shows that the POM monomers must be covalently connected as part of the backbone.

 Figure 6.
-Reflectance FTIR spectrum of a Pt disc electrode coated with PPy only (red trace) and the PPy-1 co-polymer (black trace).
+Reflectance FTIR spectrum of a Pt disc electrode coated with PPy only (red trace) and the PPy-1 copolymer (black trace).